UTMediaCAT/Voyage/README.md

 ```
 apt-get update && apt-get install -y python-pip python-dev libxml2-dev libxslt1-dev zlib1g-dev libjpeg-dev python3-pip phantomjs postgresql postgresql-contrib libpq-dev
 ```
 PhantomJS should be available on Ubuntu.
-If it's not available in your distribution, you may install it manually by downloading the [prebuilt version](http://phantomjs.org/download.html) and extracting the contents of bin `/usr/local/bin`.
+If it's not available in your distribution, you may install it manually by downloading the [prebuilt version](http://phantomjs.org/download.html) and copying the executable in bin folder to your `/usr/bin`.

 * Clone the repo